 Source: adapted from Rodrigue, J-P, T. Notteboom and A. Pallis (2010) “The Financialization of the Terminal and Port Industry: Rediscovering Risk”, International Association of Maritime Economists.

-The rationale for the growing involvement of the financial sector in port terminals is mainly because terminals are increasingly capital intensive since the asset has an intrinsic and operational value.
+The rationale for the growing involvement of the financial sector in port terminals is mainly that terminals are increasingly capital-intensive since the asset has an intrinsic and operational value.
 The substantial levels of productivity brought by containerization have resulted in a much more capital-intensive industry depending on financing not just for asset acquisition but also for their operations.
 Since terminals occupy strategic waterfront locations, their value as real estate assets is expected to increase.
 In turn, there is the expectation that terminals are relatively liquid assets, implying that they can be sold and a buyer readily found.
-However, such an expectation can change rapidly in periods of recession where terminal assets can become rather illiquid.
+However, such an expectation can change rapidly in periods of recession, where terminal assets can become rather illiquid.
 The amortization of investments tends to occur over longer time periods, implying a more direct involvement and oversight of financial firms.
-Terminals in landlord ports became particularly attractive investments as land lease arrangements in these ports allow investors to acquire exclusive user rights on prime port sites for the entire duration of the lease term, typically between 25 and 40 years for larger terminals.
+Terminals in landlord ports became particularly attractive investments because land lease arrangements in these ports allow investors to acquire exclusive user rights on prime port sites for the entire duration of the lease term, typically between 25 and 40 years for larger terminals.